National Indigenous Peoples Day

 Teachers and Students!
-Celebrate National Aboriginal Day at Sainte-Marie among the Hurons.
-Create a personalized day of activities and events on our historic site and celebrate the contributions of First Nations people to Canada.
+Celebrate National Indigeous Peoples Day at Sainte-Marie among the Hurons.
+Create a personalized day of activities and events on our historic site and celebrate the contributions of Indigenous Peoples to Canada.

-• Interactive Indigenous Drumming & Dancing with Guest Artists
+• Interactive Indigenous drumming & dancing with guest performers

 • A Voyageurs’ re-enactment vamp

 Students and teachers can free-flow to many hands-on activities on the historic site including bannock making, Indigenous foods in the Sainte-Marie cookhouse, making and playing the Indigenous “ring and pin” game, lacrosse demonstrations, and traditional planting of “The Three Sisters” seeds of corn, beans, and squash.
 Additional activities will include the demonstration of waterway locks and traditional fire starting.

-Each teacher will receive a handbook detailing over 20 locations outside or in reconstructed buildings where they will find activities, demonstrations and entertainers celebrating First Nations culture and heritage.
+Each teacher will receive a handbook detailing over 20 locations outside or in reconstructed buildings where they will find activities, demonstrations and entertainers celebrating Indigenous culture and heritage.